SGH's head of general surgery dies, aged 48

-Dr Jeremy Ng, Singapore General Hospital's (SGH) head of general surgery, died on Saturday aged 48.
+SINGAPORE - Dr Jeremy Ng, Singapore General Hospital's (SGH) head of general surgery, died on Saturday (July 4) aged 48.

 Colleagues, friends and former patients have offered heartfelt tributes.

+His work "has significantly reduced morbidity, mortality and length of stay of patients who require acute surgical care," the post said.

-The hospital said Dr Ng pioneered trans-oral thyroid surgery in Singapore - a scar-free procedure which is a safer alternative to conventional thyroid surgery.
+The hospital added that Dr Ng pioneered trans-oral thyroid surgery in Singapore - a scar-free procedure which is a safer alternative to conventional thyroid surgery.

+Describing him as being happiest in the operating theatre, SGH said Dr Ng was passionate about his work as a surgeon and was a strong advocate for his patients.

 "He will be remembered for his sincerity, personal warmth, humility and genuine kindness."